The Technology | Usability | Structure, Layout & Navigation | Sales & Services

 Wider tables can be problematic on a desktop computer; worse when viewed in mobile devices.
 I've created the following wide table to demonstrate the problem:

-Notice that the table is wider than this column allows, even on desktop computers.
+Notice that the table is wider than this column allows (even on large screens).

 Normally, such a table would break the site design, but I've used custom CSS to modify the table layout so that the viewer can scroll the table within the confines of variable column widths.